frequency-chain/frequency/designdocs/validity_state.md

         [ (Active, 1000,4998), (Deprecated, 4999, 0) ] }
     ```
     3. Registrar tries to submit a new state, Retracted, 1000, 0.
 This fails.
+    4. Registrar submits a new state, Retracted, 4999,0.
+This succeeds.

 ### Structure
 Enums can automatically derive Debug, PartialEq, and PartialOrd traits for ease of state comparison, and for serialization, which would let us keep storage size to a minimum.
 Similarly for deserialization